April 2026

 — Salaried employment in a stable industry with strong job security

-— Low fixed expenses relative to income
+— No dependents and low fixed expenses relative to income

 6 Months — Standard Risk Profile

-— One or more dependents
+— Single-income household or one or more dependents

 — Industry with moderate turnover or seasonal volatility